SoftwareAG/c8y-docs/content/datahub/datahub-overview-bundle/datahub-at-a-glance.md

 * Machine learning applications (mainly written in Python using ODBC)

-* Arbitrary custom applications (using JDBC for Java applications, ODBC for .NET, Python, node.js, and others, or REST for [Web applications](/concepts/applications/#web-applications))
+* Arbitrary custom applications (using JDBC for Java applications, ODBC for .NET, Python, node.js, and others, or REST for [web applications](/concepts/applications/#web-applications))

 * Other {{< company-sag >}} products like TrendMiner or {{< product-c8y-iot >}} Machine Learning Workbench